garmin/pyrex/README.md

 ### Bypassing Pyrex
-In some cases, it may be desirable to bypass Pyrex and run the commands it wraps locally instead of in the docker container.
+In some cases, it may be desirable to bypass Pyrex and run the commands it wraps locally instead of in the container.
 This can be done in one of two ways:

-1. Set `${run:enable}` to `0` in `pyrex.ini` which will disable using Docker
+1. Set `${run:enable}` to `0` in `pyrex.ini` which will disable using the
-   for all commands
+   container engine for all commands
 2. Set the environment variable `PYREX_DOCKER` to `0`.
-Any Pyrex commands run with this variable will not be run in the Docker container.
+Any Pyrex commands run with this variable will not be run in the container.

 ## What doesn't work?
 The following items are either known to not work, or haven't been fully tested:
-* **Bitbake Server** Since the Docker container starts and stops each time a command is run, it is currently not possible to use the bitbake server that runs persistently in the background.
-I believe it *might* be possible to do this using persistent Docker images and `docker exec`, but it hasn't been thoroughly investigated.
+* **Bitbake Server** Since the container starts and stops each time a command is run, it is currently not possible to use the bitbake server that runs persistently in the background.
+I believe it *might* be possible to do this using persistent container images and `docker exec`, but it hasn't been thoroughly investigated.
 * **devtool** This may or may not work, and it might not take too much to get it working, but it hasn't been tested.
-* **GUI terminals** It is unlikely that you will be able to set [OE_TERMINAL][] to use a GUI shell (e.g. `rvxt`) for use with `devshell`, `pydevshell`, `menuconfig`, etc. There currently isn't a mechanism for running GUI programs inside of the Docker container and having them draw in the parent windowing system (although I suspect this isn't impossible).
+* **GUI terminals** It is unlikely that you will be able to set [OE_TERMINAL][] to use a GUI shell (e.g. `rvxt`) for use with `devshell`, `pydevshell`, `menuconfig`, etc. There currently isn't a mechanism for running GUI programs inside of the container and having them draw in the parent windowing system (although I suspect this isn't impossible).
 The only terminal for that is known to work inside the container `screen`.
-Thankfully, the default value for `OE_TERMINAL` of `auto` chooses this by default with the default Pyrex Docker image.
+Thankfully, the default value for `OE_TERMINAL` of `auto` chooses this by default with the default Pyrex container image.
 * **Shell job control** Currently, using `CTRL+Z` to background the container doesn't work.
 It might be possible to get it to work one day, but until then the `SIGTSTP` signal is ignored by all child processes in Pyrex to prevent it